 Several recent studies considered the simultaneous device and interconnect sizing problem.
 One class of algorithms minimizes the weighted delay.
 In [3], the simultaneous driver and wire sizing problem was formulated to minimize the weighted delay between the source and a set of sinks for a single net.
-Procedures of device sizing and wire sizing are alternately carried out, with device sizes computed by closedform formulas (via Maple) and wire widths computed by algorithms from [4] and [5].
-In [6] and [7], the simultaneous transistor and interconnect sizing problem was studied to minimize the weighted delay for multiple paths (a path contains multiple nets).
-The local refinement operation, previously used only for wire sizing solutions [3]-[5], is applied to optimize both devices and interconnects.
+Procedures of device sizing and wire sizing are alternately carried out, with device sizes computed by closed-form formulas (via Maple) and wire widths computed by algorithms from [4], [5].
+In [6], [7], the simultaneous transistor and interconnect sizing problem was studied to minimize the weighted delay for multiple paths (a path contains multiple nets).
+The local refinement operation, previously used only for wire sizing solutions [4], [3], [5], is applied to optimize both devices and interconnects.
 It leads to a unified and very efficient algorithm.
 Recently, the simultaneous buffer insertion and wire sizing problem was also addressed [8].
 It is assumed that the number of buffers to insert is given for each wire segment, and that the wire widths between any two buffers are monotonic.
 Therefore, the problem can be solved as a convex quadratic program to find the lengths of wire segments for different wire widths.

 The other class of simultaneous device and interconnect sizing algorithms considers the maximum delay.
-In [9], the simultaneous gate and wire sizing problem was formulated to minimize the area under the maximum-delay constraint for multiple paths.
+In [9], the simultaneous gate and wire sizing problem was formulated to minimize the area under and wire sizing problem was also solved [11].

+the maximum-delay constraint for multiple paths.
 The problem is shown to be a posynomial program, and is transformed into a convex program solved by a sequential quadratic programming technique.
 In addition, the simultaneous buffer insertion and wire sizing problem was studied to minimize the maximum delay from the source to a set of sinks for a single net [10].
 The potential locations for buffer insertion are a priori given.
 Based on a bottom-up dynamic programming approach, buffers are then inserted with optimal sizes, and optimal wire widths determined simultaneously.
 In general, the algorithms for minimizing the weighted delay are more efficient.
 By adjusting the weight assignments, a sequence of such minimizations can be used to minimize the maximum delay under the area constraint or to minimize the area under the delay constraint.
-In particular, a Lagrangian
+In particular, a Lagrangian relaxation technique was proposed in [11] to